strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 The clients CA issues certificates for user applications using the User Operator, or through another external mechanism chosen by the user.

-As shown in Fig 1, the cluster CA root certificate is added to the trust stores of Strimzi components.
+As shown in Fig 1, the cluster CA certificate is added to the trust stores of Strimzi components.
 This ensures that, for example, ZooKeeper nodes trust each other's certificates as well as the certificates of brokers, and brokers trust certificates issued to other brokers.

 > ![Cluster CA relationships](./images/076-cluster-ca.svg)